SvenRosvall/SignalControl/Design.md

 Input:
 * pin number : Pin to return the result for.

+### SettableInput
+Returns a state that can be set programmatically.

+Input:
+* Initial state (default false)

 ## Interface DistanceInput
 Returns the number of unoccupied track blocks.
 This is used by signals to decide which aspect to show.